Security Model¶

 Zero-Trust Relay Principle¶

-The relay is a dumb pipe
+The relay is a blind, gated forwarder

 The relay VM never sees plaintext application data.
 It stores no user credentials, no SSH keys, and no application secrets.
 It acts purely as an encrypted transport passthrough — forwarding opaque TLS streams between clients and servers.
+Its only knowledge is the public CA certificate(s) it has been told to trust, which it uses to admit or reject connections at the TLS handshake.

 Compromise of the relay does not expose: